dror27/dk-shack/vol1/songs/en/Let Your Body Be Your Mind.md

 Some cars are passing by\
 \
 I'm leaving you for a while\
-When you'll wake up you'll be fine\
+When you wake up you'll be fine\
 Some things are better left behind\
 Just let your body be your mind